Share this event

 Michael Bird is a writer, art historian and radio broadcaster.
 His books include The St Ives Artists: A Biography of Place and Time, 100 Ideas that Changed Art and a history of art for children, Vincent’s Starry Night and Other Stories.
 Michael lectures widely on art and has made features for BBC Radio on Alfred Wallis, Peter Lanyon and the historic Cornish flower industry.
 He has worked as a consultant with cultural organisations such as the Heritage Lottery Fund, and the Museums, Libraries and Archives council, and has written exhibition script for museums in the UK, Nigeria and Sweden.

 Mercedes Smith is director of Fine Art Communications and an independent arts journalist and PR writer.
 A graduate of Falmouth University, Mercedes previously worked in communications at Tate St Ives and as arts editor of Devon Life.
-She is a regular contributor to many print and online publications and including Cornwall Life BBC Arts Get Creative, Culture 24, AN News, Guardian, Ceramic Review and Craft & Design.
-She is a visiting tutor at Falmouth University, Newlyn School of Art and Truro College.
+She is a regular contributor to many print and online publications.
+Most recently her writing has been published in Cornwall Life, Cornwall Today, BBC Arts Get Creative, Culture 24, AN News, The Guardian, Ceramic Review and Craft & Design.
+She is a visiting tutor at Truro College and Newlyn School of Art.

 Thursday 16 March from 1 - 5.15pm and Friday 17 March 9.45am - 3pm

 For further information, please contact email@example.com